 Naturally, this makes such platforms somewhat less flexible—and are most often employed for standard use cases.
 The users are sometimes called “citizen developers,” referring to their non-technical backgrounds.

 A historic example of low-code was Microsoft Access, where you could make databases in a user interface akin the Microsoft Office experience.
 More modern case studies include mobile health apps or business applications for internal use.

-A CMS is a typical part of an agile web platform, allowing non-technical users to change and build content and simple layout options.
+A CMS is a typical part of an agile web platform, allowing non-technical users to create and change content and simple layout options.
 Additionally these users can configure functionality made by developers, as a sort of approximately low-code alternative within the wider agile web platform package.